Skip to content

 Is there a simple way to test furniture layout without buying anything?

 Yes — cut paper rectangles to scale (1cm on paper = 10cm real) and move them on a drawn floor plan.
 Alternatively, use masking tape on the actual floor to mark the footprint of proposed furniture.
-Living with tape outlines for a day tells you more about a layout than a floor plan ever can.
+For the buying sequence once measurements are confirmed, see our New Home Furniture Shopping Order guide.